Kaivanshah1/basics_of_webpack/README.md

 3) loaders: webpack only understand javascript and json files, loaders allow webpack to process other types of files.
 4) plugin: plugins can be leveraged to perform a wider range of tasks like bundle optimization, asset management etc.

+It the above project i have used webpack and webpack cli for creating bundles.